SakulPerf/ai-cloud/PITCHME.md

 ## Artificial Intelligence

-“The term "`Artificial Intelligence (AI)`" is applied when a machine mimics "cognitive" functions that humans associate with other human minds, such as "learning" and "problem solving".”
+The term "`Artificial Intelligence (AI)`" is applied when a machine mimics "cognitive" functions that humans associate with other human minds, such as "learning" and "problem solving".

 @snap[south-east]
 -- Wikipedia